 Incidence.
-About 74,200 new cases of non-Hodgkin lymphoma (NHL) were expected to be diagnosed in the United States in 2019.
+About 80,470 new cases of non-Hodgkin lymphoma (NHL) are expected to be diagnosed in the United States in 2022.
 Non-Hodgkin lymphoma occurs in individuals at virtually all ages, but it is uncommon in children.
 The disease is more common in men than women, and among whites.
-It is most frequently diagnosed in people 80 to 84 years old (see Figure 3 below).
+It is most frequently diagnosed in people 80 to 84 years old (see Figure 3).

 Figure 3.
-Age-Specific Incidence Rates for Non-Hodgkin Lymphoma, 2011-2015
+Age-Specific Incidence Rates for Non-Hodgkin Lymphoma, 2014-2018